 Hightower Rocks

-While other cocktails feature watermelon, this is a gluten-free cocktail alternative to the gorgeous (Ketel One, gluten-filled) Jenn’s Tatoo.
+While other cocktails feature watermelon, this is a gluten-free alternative to the gorgeous (Ketel One-gluten-filled) Jenn’s Tattoo.

 The Hightower Rocks is made with Caso Dragones Blanco Tequila, Watermelon, Sweet and Sour, and lime juice.
-Suprisingly, the drink was more along the lines of a watermelon cocktail than a margarita.
-The drink is incredibly refreshing and the slice of watermelon on the side is a lovely touch.
+Surprisingly, the drink was more akin to a watermelon cocktail than a margarita.
+The drink is incredibly refreshing, and the watermelon slice on the side is a lovely touch.

 Sinaloa Sangria

 The Sinaloa Sangria is a South American Sangria made with Susana Balbo ‘Crios’ Rosé, Barsol Quebranta Pisco, and fresh fruit.
 It was made right in the Nomad Lounge.
-This sangria was one of the most fresh and flavorful that I’ve had!
+This sangria was one of the freshest and flavorful that I’ve had!

 If you eat at Tiffin’s, you will access the same cocktail menu as the Nomad Lounge.

 For those occasional chilly days or cold nights at Disney, the Mustang Coffee (left) adds a cozy touch.
-If you crave fancy piping hot coffee, the Mustang Coffee contains brown sugar, butter, and Crown Royal that is creamy and soothing.
+If you crave fancy, piping-hot coffee, the Mustang Coffee contains brown sugar, butter, and Crown Royal, making it creamy and soothing.
 The piping hot beverage is best suited for cold nights.

 Tiffins Restaurant

-Tiffin is an Indian English word that means “meal enjoyed midday.”
+Tiffin is an Indian English word that means “a meal enjoyed midday.”
 In Disney speak, it means a signature dining jewel among the other culinary offerings at Disney’s Animal Kingdom.
 Luckily, Tiffins is captivating, gratifying, and incredibly accommodating to gluten-free diners, as well.

 The details continue beyond the entryway.
 Most of us fell in love with Walt Disney World because of the little things sprinkled throughout the parks.
-For example, I fell in love with restrooms labeled Princes and Princesses, in the Magic Kingdom.
+For example, I fell in love with restrooms labeled Princesses ” and Princes, in the Magic Kingdom.

 Tiffin’s Theme

-Tiffins celebrates international travel specific to Africa, Asia, and South America.
-The restaurant is divided into three distinct dining rooms—the Safari Gallery, the Trek Gallery, and the Grand Gallery—resembling art galleries.
-These galleries house interesting items like stories, sketches, and photographs from the journals of the Disney Imagineers.
+Tiffins celebrates international travel, with a focus on Africa, Asia, and South America.
+The restaurant is divided into three distinct dining rooms—the Safari Gallery, the Trek Gallery, and the Grand Gallery—each resembling an art gallery.
+These galleries feature interesting items, including stories, sketches, and photographs from the Disney Imagineers’ journals.

 We sat in the fabulous Trek Gallery and had an up-close view of the Tibetan prayer flags hanging over a corner booth.